 Heat Pump Installation & Repair

 LIBERTYAIR is your one stop for everything related to heating and cooling.
 We offer professional installation, maintenance and repairs for electric heat pumps in Gainesville and the surrounding North Central Florida region.
-If you have a heat pump emergency, call us at 352.333.1985, day or night, 24 hours a day.
+If you have a heat pump emergency, call us at 352.333.1985.
 We offer fast and reliable emergency heating repairs, and we never charge for overtime.

 Problem with your heat pump?
 Call us today!

 Heat Pump Installation, Maintenance & Repair in Gainesville

 Heat pumps are a popular way to heat your home in North Central Florida.
 While heat pumps are not as effective in very cold climates, the mild winters we experience are no trouble for electric heat pumps, even in North Florida.
 At LIBERTYAIR, our heat pump technicians are experienced in the installation, maintenance and repair of many of the topoftheline, name-brand models.
 If you need a new heat pump installed, if it’s time to schedule planned maintenance on your heat pump, or if you’re experiencing a problem with your heat pump, call us to schedule an appointment.

 Advantages to Using Electric Heat Pumps